gauravshetty98/Automating-Loss-Function-Generation-Using-LLMs/clusterConnectionSteps.md

 These are some of the steps I took to connect with the Amarel cluster and use GPUs to run ML task.
 In this particular example, I wanted to run my python code on Jupyter Notebook but in my local machine

-Prerequiste: A virtual environment with jupyter, torch and other necessary packages should be setup in the cluster.
+Prerequisite: A virtual environment with jupyter, torch and other necessary packages should be setup in the cluster.
 This will be used later to launch the jupyter notebook.

 ## Step 1: Connect to the Cluster
 ```bash